 The proposed name of the subdivision shall not duplicate, or too closely approximate phonetically, the name of any other subdivision in the area covered by these regulations.
-The Baldwin County Planning and Zoning Commission shall have final authority to designate the name of the subdivision which shall be determined at the time of Development Permit approval.
+The Baldwin County Planning and Zoning Commission shall have final authority to designate the name of the subdivision which shall be determined at the time of Development PermitPreliminary Plat approval.

-§ 5.2.4 Waterbodies and Watercourses
+§ 5.2.4 Maintenance of Waterbodies, and Watercourses, and Impoundments